TakaoKitano/carnation/README.md

 ## launch ec2 instance

--login to AWS console
+- login to AWS console
--open https://coreos.com/docs/running-coreos/cloud-providers/ec2/ in a separate browser tab -click ami-ab9fbeaa (this will be changed) in the ap-northeast-1 HVM section -select t2.medium type
+- open https://coreos.com/docs/running-coreos/cloud-providers/ec2/ in a separate browser tab
+- click ami-ab9fbeaa (this will be changed) in the ap-northeast-1 HVM section
+- select t2.medium type
--select 'default security group' from the existing security group -select 'magoaws'  key pair
+- select 'default security group' from the existing security group
+- select 'magoaws'  key pair
--open AWS EC2 instance tab and wait for it is launched -note the public ip address of the instance just launched
+- open AWS EC2 instance tab and wait for it is launched
+- note the public ip address of the instance just launched

 ## copy scripts to a server